-Activate Your Hormones to Become a Better Mother -- and a Happier Person!
+Activate Your Hormones to Become a Better Parent -- and a Happier Person!

-Scientists have known for decades that animals with less oxytocin exhibit slower pup retrieval and less licking and grooming of their babes, but not much research has been done on human mothering and oxytocin until now.
+Scientists have known for decades that animals with less oxytocin exhibit less nurturing of their babies -- slower pup retrieval and less licking and grooming -- but not much research has been done on human mothering and oxytocin until more recently.

 What's more, oxytocin reverses the effect of the fight or flight hormones once danger is past, and helps us restore our sense of calm and well-being.
 It lowers blood pressure and promotes friendliness, or the desire to connect with others.
 In general, oxytocin makes you happier.

 You could probably add to this list with your own favorite, replenishing activities.
-Highest on the list would be loving connections with intimate others, from partners to children to friends.
+Highest on the list would be loving connections with intimate others, from partners to children to friends to pets.
 Quite simply, we produce oxytocin when we feel love.
-IN fact, some researchers call it the love hormone.
+In fact, some researchers call it the love hormone.